Quandela/Perceval/docs/source/reference/feed_forward_configurator.rst

 Their purpose is to link measurements on given modes to circuits to configure.

-They are based on common principles:
+They are based on the following common features:

 * A default circuit is mandatory for when the measurement does not fall into one of the configured cases.
 This circuit determines the size of the configured circuit.
 * All referenced circuits have the same size.